2019 SWAAAC Summer Conference

 June 10-11, 2019

-The Colorado Department of Education’s Statewide Assistive technology Augmentative Alternative Communication (SWAAAC) program and Assistive Technology Partners (ATP) will host the 2019 SWAAAC Summer Symposium on June 10th and 11th from 8:00 am - 4:15 pm at the Adams 12 Conference Center.
+The Colorado Department of Education’s Statewide Assistive technology Augmentative Alternative Communication (SWAAAC) program and Assistive Technology Partners (ATP) will host the 2019 SWAAAC Summer Conference on June 10th and 11th from 8:00 am - 4:15 pm at the Adams 12 Conference Center.

 Educators, related service providers, administrators, and stakeholders will learn about the latest innovations and research in the field of assistive technology.
 Three exciting, full day workshops featuring nationally renowned trainers will explore instructional strategies and assistive technology (AT) interventions to support learning for students with low and high incidence disabilities.
-In addition to the workshops, participants will enjoy 30 break-out sessions, awards ceremony, professional networking and an opportunity to earn graduate credit through Adams State University.
+In addition to the workshops, participants will enjoy over 30 break-out sessions, awards ceremony, professional networking and an opportunity to earn graduate credit through Adams State University.

 What some have said about the SWAAAC Summer Conference and its sessions: